Go Ad-Free

 Did You Catch Flu or Something Else?

 It is not surprising that a lot of people are suffering with upper respiratory tract infections.
-The holidays provided an ideal opportunity for germs to pass from one person to the next on planes, trains or automobiles.
-And then there were family get-togethers, parties and sporting events.
-Participating in these is good for our emotional health, but it may also offer an opportunity for pathogens to spread.
+The holidays (from Thanksgiving to the new year) provides an ideal opportunity for germs to pass from one person to the next on planes, trains or automobiles.
+Family get-togethers, parties and sporting events add to the spread.
+When your team is winning it’s hard not to cheer, scream and shout!
+Participating in these activities is good for our emotional health, but it may also offer a great opportunity for pathogens to spread.

 Respiratory syncytial virus is also surging.
 In most people, this infection causes coughs, sneezes, fever and wheezing.
 But for babies and elderly people, RSV can be deadly.